open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsType</b></td>
         <td>string</td>
         <td>
-          fsType is the filesystem type to mount.<br/>
+          fsType is the filesystem type to mount.
+Must be a filesystem type supported by the host operating system.
+Ex. "ext4", "xfs", "ntfs".
+Implicitly inferred to be "ext4" if unspecified.<br/>
         </td>
         <td>false</td>
       </tr><tr>